-Before you get overly excited, no we didn’t get to go hands on with Star Wars 1313 while in Gamescom, that would have made our first round of coverage but we did do something nearly as exciting and that is watch one of the developers go hands on right in front of our very eyes.
+Before you get overly excited, no we didn’t get to go hands on with Star Wars 1313 while in Gamescom, that would have made our first round of coverage but we did do something nearly as exciting and that is watching one of the developers go hands on right in front of our very eyes.

 He really wanted us to know it was a true hands on by proving that as he moved the stick the characters moved and then he fluffed it later on and died so yes this was real.

-Star Wars 1313 is the first M Rated title from Lucas Arts and as such there is a lot riding on this for the team behind it.
+Star Wars 1313 is the first M-Rated title from Lucas Arts and as such, there is a lot riding on this for the team behind it.
 The game is being developed on 3 core pillars which are Bounty Hunting, Survival and cinematic experience.

 The gameplay was described as agile cover combat, this isn’t a Gears of War clone but one that you need to utilise cover but move quickly otherwise you are never going to make it out alive on the other side.
 There is also no Jedi in this game, a move that surprised me quite a bit as I’m not up to date about the Star Wars universe.